pquaicoe7/JOJO-Hotels/README.md

 - Room search and availability by date and number of guests
 - AI-powered room ranking that learns from clicks and bookings
 - Chatbot support for FAQs, booking guidance, and policies
+- Virtual room tours for immersive 360° viewing of hotel rooms
 - Booking flow with receipts and summaries
 - Pickup requests with distance and cost calculated in real time
 - Paystack checkout for secure payments